uldissturms/uldissturms.github.io/_posts/2016-06-23-tape-reporter-comparison.markdown

 tags: testing tape reporters
 ---

-at the time of writing I prefer tap-bail
+at the time of writing I prefer tap-min

-- error message is always at the end of the test run
+- summary for passed tests
-- frees up resources after first fail (both computer and human - one thing to focus on)
+- detailed failed test assertions
-- console log statements still make it to the output to help with debugging
+- console log statements still make it to the output to help identify the issue

 lets take a look at possible alternatives and a quick comparison